 Data collectors used KoBoCollect software on tablets during face-to-face interviews with household heads.
 In the households selected, the interviewing team explained the purpose of the survey to the head of the household/survey participant or the parents/guardians/caretakers in the language he or she was familiar with, and verbal consent was obtained to conduct the interviews and documented on the questionnaire.
 All refusals were recorded to document participation rate.

-All children in the eligible age range in the identified households were included in the survey, including in the final household of a cluster, even if this exceeded the total target of children for the cluster.

 A standardized pre-piloted questionnaire was used to collect the following data for each child of the cohort at recruitment: